Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Notation, useful results and sketch of the proof.

 Optimal transport is useful to compare the discrete sum appearing in the force induced by the N particles to the integrals of the mean-field force appearing in the Vlasov equation.
 For instance, if $f$ is a continuous distribution and $\mu_N$ an empirical distribution we may rewrite the interaction force of $\mu_N$ using a transport map $T= (T_x,T_v)$ of $f$ onto $\mu_N$

 Note that in the equality above, the function $F$ is singular at $x=0$, and that we impose $F(0)=0$.
-The interest of the infinite MKW distance is that the singularity is still localized ``in a ball`` after the transport : the term under the integral in the right-hand-side has no singularity out of a ball of radius $W_\infty(f,\nu_N)$ in $x$.
-Others MKV distance of order $p< + \infty$ destroys that simple localization after the transport, which is why it seems more difficult to use them.
+The interest of the infinite MKW distance is that the singularity is still localized ``in a ball'' after the transport : The term under the integral in the right-hand-side has no singularity out of a ball of radius $W_\infty(f,\nu_N)$ in $x$.
+Other MKV distances of order $p< + \infty$ destroy that simple localization after the transport, which is why it seems more difficult to use them.

 {\bf \textbullet~ The scale $\ep$.} We also introduce a scale